The Research Option

 One way to "beef up" your chemistry education (and resume) is to do an undergraduate research project.
 Most students (and professors) find it to be an exciting and rewarding experience!
 Professors at MTSU (and other universities) often have an interest in mentoring students.
 The best way to find out about projects is to talk to professors (they don't bite) or other students.
-See the Faculty (listed by research area) for information on faculty areas of specialization.

 Why do it?